No. 5 Texas gets Beard first win, 92-48 over Houston Baptist

 STILL WAITING

-One of Texas' big transfers isn't yet ready to play.
-Forward Dylan Disu from Vanderbilt led the Southeastern Conference in rebounding last season at 9.2 per game and averaged 15 points.
-But he isn't yet ready to play after missing the last eight games last season with a knee injury.
+One of Texas’ big transfers isn’t yet ready to play.
+Forward Dylan Disu from Vanderbilt led the Southeastern Conference in rebounding last season at 9.2 per game and averaged 15 points, but missed the last eight games of last season with a knee injury.

 BIG PICTURE

-Houston Baptist: Coach Ron Cottrell is in his 31st year and will have to wait a few games to reach the 500 victory milestone.
-He's still at 497.
+Houston Baptist: Cottrell is in his 31st year and will have to wait a few games to reach the 500-victory milestone.
+He’s still at 497.

-Texas: Beard has built excitement in Austin and Texas has sold nearly 9,000 season tickets, a school record.
-Beard has been hosting ''fireside chats'' around campus to preview the season and even scheduled a game in two weeks in the old Gregory Gym in the heart of campus, which is where Texas used to play 50 years ago.
+Texas: Beard inviting the students to the court for the photo was just the latest in his efforts to engage fans who have been mostly indifferent for years.
+He’s also scheduled a game later this month to be played in the old Gregory Gym, the small arena in the heart of campus where Texas used to play 50 years ago.
 That game will be for students only.

-After the game ended Tuesday night, Beard invited students onto the court for a team photo.
+Texas has sold nearly 9,000 season tickets, a program record.

 UP NEXT